Jared284/security-portfolio/labs/03-cloud-security-monitoring/05-detection-engineering/README.md

 The strongest part of this phase is that it does not rely on just one source of telemetry.

-Instead, it demonstrates two detection pipelines:
+Instead, it demonstrates detection pipelines built from:

-- one built from Linux host authentication logs
+- Linux host authentication logs
-- one built from AWS CloudTrail control-plane events
+- AWS CloudTrail control-plane events

+It also now includes paired cloud-side detections for:

+- ingress rule additions
+- ingress rule removals

 That combination is important because it shows broader monitoring coverage across both:

 - workload-level activity
 - cloud administrative activity
+- changes to network exposure in AWS

 This makes the lab stronger than a basic single-source logging project.